CS2103JAN2017-T09-B3/main/docs/UserGuide.md

     Format: Edit INDEX [NEW_TITLE] c/[NEW_CONTENT] start/[NEW_TIME] [NEW_DATE] end/[NEW_TIME] [NEW_DATE] #[NEW_TAGS]

-* Alternative: You can edit directly on the right panel of myPotato and press `ENTER` after you make any change in any fields.
+* Alternatively, You can edit directly on the right panel of myPotato and press `ENTER` after you make any change in any fields.
 * Note: Task Title cannot be left empty.

 * Edit the task at the specified INDEX